 Ever since its inception, I’ve always been quietly proud of the original STILL OUTDOORS branding.
 It’s a special moment when something you have invested so much time and effort into finally comes into fruition.
 However, it was high time for a brand refresh.

-Nature is Struggling, the Driver for Change
+Nature is Struggling: A Driver for Change

 Over the past few weeks, I have had the opportunity to sit down and reflect on recent events and the direction of STILL OUTDOORS.
 When I started STILL OUTDOORS, my mission was to promote the art of landscape photography.
 Nothing has changed in that department; it remains one of my core objectives.
 However, having had the time to reflect and evaluate, I decided it was time to expand my scope.
-A significant driver for this brand refresh is the fact that nature is struggling.
-UK wildlife is on the decline, and there are some harrowing statistics.
-I won’t go into too much detail; you can read the full State of Nature report for yourself here.

 I spend so much of my time outdoors.
 Whether it’s photographing local wildlife, exploring ancient woodlands with my best buddy Milo, or venturing up the fells of the beautiful Lake District, one thing is constant: my love for nature and the great outdoors.
 This got me thinking, nature has always been there for me, it’s only fair that I return the favour in its time of need.